dgtlntv/vanilla-decap-monorepo/vanilla/templates/docs/patterns/media-object/index.md

 collection: patterns
 wrapper_template: '_layouts/docs.html'
 context:
-  title: Media object | Code Guidelines
+  title: Media object | Implementation
 ---

 A media object should be used to display events or articles.